 Employment opportunities in this sector and the diversification of the economy

 Productivity & innovation in existing businesses through the use of technology and creative processes.

 Start-up and entrepreneurial activity through the use of technology and creative processes.

 The Digital Greenhouse premises are located on the top two floors of Rectory House, 2 Market Street, St Peter Port, Guernsey, GY1 1HB.

-The first floor provides hot-desk facilities, breakout areas, meeting & training rooms, a small kitchen, and allocated desks for small and start up digital businesses.
+The second floor provides breakout areas, meeting & training rooms, a small kitchen, and allocated desks for small and start up digital businesses.

 Meeting Rooms - The Vinery & The Nursery